Introduction & Design

 Data is kept as a flat collection, completely separate from their relationships and any structure Stof introduces.

 Stof's DAGs are also kept completely separate and flat, offering a lightweight and flexible way to model data.
-Each node can be thought of as its own DAG of course, but Stof also has the concept of having multiple roots.
+Each node can be thought of as its own DAG, but Stof also has the concept of having multiple roots.
 These roots can be traversed with the language and used to compartmentalize different sections of unified data entirely.

 Importing and parsing data into documents offers a flexible way to dynamically determine where you'd like data to be stored in relation to the other data in the document.